snowie-swe/chkp-api-playground/01-tf-s1c/README.md

 Source your credentials for the SmartCenter or MDS using the creds file.
 The Check Point Terraform provider will read them from the enviroment.
 For Example

+If you are running Github Codespace add them Codespaces secrets.

 On unix/linux run: ```source creds_``` or ```source creds_MDS```

 ### Publish best options and practices